MAY 2019 UPDATE

 All eBook authors need to promote their eBooks on their own website, blog, or social networking pages, but a big point against NOOK books is that they don't allow the author to include external links in them; only hyperlinks to content within the eBook itself.
 So to me this completely defeats a main goal of an eBook, which is to link the reader to the author's website or blog to learn about other books, products, or services, or just to read related articles or blog posts.
-Instead of publishing an ePub edition Smashwords allows external links.
+At least Smashwords allows external links.